Escher.gif (426 bytes)

 Those identified as first class passengers were placed in wooden coffins which were stored aft while third class passengers and crew were wrapped in canvas and placed for'rd.
 In all 328 bodies were recovered including one child.
 It was thought at the time that this was Gösto Leonard Paulson, the youngest of four sons travelling with their mother Alma Paulson.
 Of the remainder 119 were buried at sea of which 60 were unidentified and the remaining 209 were taken to Halifax.

-The seventy five members of the crew of the Mackay Bennett adopted the child, paying for his funeral and headstone.
-He was one of forty-four unknown victims buried in the Fairview Lawn Cemetery.
-Recently attempts to identify some of these victims using DNA was undertaken, but only that of the child succeeded.
-It was established that he was Eino Viljami Panula aged 13 months, from Finland, one of five children travelling with their mother Marie.
+In 2001 attempts to identify some of the victims using DNA analysis were undertaken, but only that of the child succeeded.
+It was established then that he was Eino Viljami Panula aged 13 months, from Finland, one of five children travelling with their mother Marie.

 CS Mackay Bennett at Wharf, Halifax, Nova Scotia